google/tim-gan/README.md

     ```bash
     bash run_test.sh
     ```
     Please switch parameters in the script for different datasets.
+Testing parameters for Clevr and Abstract Scene datasets are already configured in the script.

 2. The outputs are at `../output/`.